 2. Run Printer Troubleshooter

-The built-in Printer Troubleshooter as available on your computer might help in fixing the problem.
+The built-in Printer Troubleshooter as available on your computer might help in fixing this problem.

 1. Go to Settings > System > Troubleshoot > Other Troubleshooters.